-The observational data $g(t)=\partial_{\nu_a} u(x_0,t)$ are shown in Fig. \ref{fig:bdd}, where the observation point $x_0$ is fixed at $x_0=0$, where for small time we plot $|g(t)-g(0)|$, which allows showing the asymptotics more clearly.
-It is observed that in case (i), the asymptotic behavior of $|g(t)-g(0)|$ (noting $g(0)=1$) is nearly identical for the weights $\mu_1$, $\mu_4$ and $\mu_5$ since the plots overlap with each other, but they differ markedly from that for the weights $\mu_2$ and $\mu_3$.
-This agrees well with the theoretical analysis: the upper bound of the weight support determines the small time asymptotics.
-Indeed, the upper bounds of $\mu_1$, $\mu_4$ and $\mu_5$ are identical (all equal to 0.8), whereas that of the weights $\mu_2$ and $\mu_3$ are different.
+The measured data $g(t)=\partial_{\nu_a} u(x_0,t)$, at $x_0=0$, are shown in Fig. \ref{fig:bdd}.
+For small time, we plot $|g(t)-g(0)|$ in order to show the asymptotics more clearly.
+In case (i), the asymptotics of $|g(t)-g(0)|$ (noting $g(0)=1$) is identical for the weights $\mu_1$, $\mu_4$ and $\mu_5$ but they differ markedly from that for $\mu_2$ and $\mu_3$.
+This agrees well with the analysis: the upper bound $b_2$ of the weight support determines the small time asymptotics.
+Indeed, the upper bounds of $\mu_1$, $\mu_4$ and $\mu_5$ are identical (all equal to 0.8), whereas that of $\mu_2$ and $\mu_3$ are different.
 A similar behavior is observed for case (ii).
-In contrast, for large time, the asymptotic decay of $|g(t)|$ is nearly identical for the weights $\mu_1,$ $\mu_2$ and $\mu_3$, which differs markedly from that for $\mu_4$ and $\mu_5$.
-This again agrees with the theoretical analysis: the lower bound determines the large time asymptotics.
+In contrast, for large time, the asymptotic of $|g(t)|$ is nearly identical for the weights $\mu_1,$ $\mu_2$ and $\mu_3$, which differs from that for $\mu_4$ and $\mu_5$.
+This again agrees with the analysis: the lower bound $b_1$ determines the large time asymptotics.
 Indeed, the lower bounds of $\mu_1$, $\mu_2$ and $\mu_3$ are identical (all equal to 0.2), whereas that of $\mu_4$ and $\mu_5$ are different.
-This observation is the same for case (ii), except the small transition at the initial time due to the compact support of the source $f$.
-In sum, the results confirm the qualitative asymptotic behavior.
+This observation is the same for case (ii), except the small transition near $t=0$.
+In sum, the results confirm the asymptotic behavior.

-Next we briefly discuss the quantitative recovery of the bounds, which is much more challenging, concurring with the observation for multi-term time-fractional diffusion \cite{JinKian:2021pa}.
-In principle, one can resort the asymptotic expansion in Section \ref{sec:asymptotic} (e.g., Lemma \ref{l8}), and recover the bound $b$ by minimizing
+Next we recover the support bound.
+This is more challenging, similar to that for multi-term case \cite{JinKian:2021pa}.
+By the asymptotics in Lemma \ref{l8}, we may recover the bound $b$ by minimizing